History of Marshawn Lynch in Timeline

 On April 18, 2022, the Seattle Kraken of the National Hockey League (NHL) announced that Marshawn Lynch had joined its ownership group.

-On August 9, 2022, Marshawn Lynch was arrested by Las Vegas Metropolitan Police Department officers on suspicion of DUI near the Las Vegas Strip after being found asleep in a parked car with noticeable damage.
-He was charged with DUI and three other crimes.
+On August 9, 2022, Marshawn Lynch was arrested on suspicion of DUI near the Las Vegas Strip after being found asleep in a parked car with noticeable damage.
+He was charged with driving under the influence, as well as three other crimes, and posted bail of $3,381.

 In 2022, Marshawn Lynch appeared on The Great American Baking Show.